 6. Use the bathrooms in the parks!
 Yes, there are porta-potties along the route outside of the parks, but if nature can wait, use the park bathrooms instead.
 Cleaner, brighter, and you can wash your hands!

 (Dopey Challenge Pro Tips – READ the event guide!
 It is electronic, easily accessible by phone, and provides a ton of information.
 Each year, things are tweaked, so this is the best place to go for last minute details.
 Take a few minutes to read the guide to have the best race experience!)

 7. Official RunDisney merchandise and commemorative items sell out FAST.
 As in the “I did it” shirts, etc. The official merchandise is located at the Arena at EWWS (ESPN Wide World of Sports) near the expo entrance.
 If you have your heart set on a certain item, go early on Wednesday.
 Also know that some RunDisney items are sold at race start/finish staging area.

-8. If there’s a race to dress in a costume, it’s a RunDisney race!
+8. If there’s a race to dress in costume, it’s a runDisney race!
 There’s a ton of options for runner friendly themed pieces now.
 I saw some runners during the marathon with full, heavy costumes.
-They were dragging, and looked slightly miserable.
+They were dragging, and looked quite miserable.
 It might be better to go all out for the 5K/10K if you choose to do that.
 RunDisney has costume policies to be aware of though.
-We dressed up as the Mighty Ducks in 2019, and had small plastic hockey sticks that were confiscated at security check!
+We were the Mighty Ducks in 2019, and our small plastic hockey sticks were confiscated at security check!

 9. Get creative with your medal photos.
 In the parks, ask a CM to take a magic photo with your medal for something different, and memorable.
 Note the picture to the right!